 Pizza, stuffed inside a skull is easier to make than you’d ever imagine.

-I remember about 5 years ago asking a local bakery if they could make some skull shaped bread for our Halloween party.
+I remember about 5 years ago asking a local bakery if they could make some skull-shaped bread for our Halloween party.
 Sadly, they couldn’t so I made them by hand.
-Now, thanks to Wilton’s 3-D Mini Skull Pan (or the new Nordic Ware’s Skull Pan) you and I wont ever need the help of a bakery to make a skull shaped baked good.
+Now, thanks to Wilton’s 3-D Mini Skull Pan (this pan is sadly no longer available) or the new Nordic Ware’s Skull Pan you and I won’t ever need the help of a bakery to make a skull-shaped baked good.

 You can make any kind of bread shaped like a human skull using the pan.
 You can even stuff the skulls full of gooey cheese and pizza toppings.